 - To include a printer as an option in the Print Destinations field, set the Active field to Yes.

 Congratulations, you're done.
-The network printers can now be used in the Dynamics 365 for Operations application.
+The network printers can now be used in the Finance and Operations application.

 Frequently asked questions